Airbus A330: Incidents

-On 15 March 2000, a Malaysia Airlines A330-300 suffered structural damage due to leaking oxalyl chloride, a corrosive chemical substance that had been improperly labeled before shipping.
+On 15 March 2000, a Malaysia Airlines A330-300 suffered structural damage due to leaking oxalyl chloride, a corrosive chemical substance that had been improperly labelled before shipping.
 The aircraft was written off.

 On 27 August 2019, an Air China A330-300 at Beijing Capital International Airport caught fire while at the gate.
 The passengers and crew were safely evacuated.
-The airplane was likely damaged beyond repair.
+The aircraft was damaged beyond repair.